mui/material-ui/docs/data/system/experimental-api/configure-the-sx-prop/configure-the-sx-prop.md

-# Extend the sx prop
+# Configure the sx prop

 <p class="description">Learn about the experimental API for extending or changing the behavior of the sx prop.</p>